Contributed by Rebecca (Becca) Joffrion Ingle.

 Without a doubt, those were the best summers of my life.
 It was my first exposure to true poverty, and also the first time I had experienced the generosity of those who had little, but opened their hearts, homes, and resources to perfect strangers.
 I learned to love the simple joys of sleeping out under the stars, the peace and beauty of the mountains, making jam and fried pies, quilting, and seeing the pride of those in the communities who were making access to health care happen.
 I saw the harsh realities of life as a coal miner, and I saw communities pull together to make their own fun and support each other.
 I learned that true sustainable change came from energy and leadership within the communities, not from anything we did from the outside.

-In 1974 I worked with the traveling health fair as a pediatric examiner in St. Charles, Va, Ewing, Va., Robbins, TN, and Jacksboro, Tn.
-In 1975 we went back to St. Charles and Ewing, and added Dungannon, Va., and Tracey City, TN.
+In 1974 I worked with the traveling health fair as a pediatric examiner in St. Charles, Va., Ewing, Va., Robbins, Tenn., and Jacksboro, Tenn.
+In 1975 we went back to St. Charles and Ewing, and added Dungannon, Va. and Tracy City, Tenn.
 The days were long and exhausting, but it was good work.
 We never turned anybody away from the health fairs, even when our last exams were at midnight.
-But there was time for play as well—camping, singing, community dances and dinners, excursions to Big Stone Gap, Va for pizza, and basketball.
+But there was time for play as well—camping, singing, community dances and dinners, excursions to Big Stone Gap, Va. for pizza, and basketball.
 We formed a team and played against the community teams—I remember getting really peeved at Bill Dow, our physician and founder of the ASHC, because he’d make me finish writing up my charts before I got to play ball.

 I took a lot for granted before those summers.
 Still do, but it changed me—it was a total immersion in the school of “what’s really important in life”.
 After my coalition experience I knew I wanted to be a nurse practitioner after I got a few years under my belt as an RN.
 The stars aligned a bit differently than I expected, and I was introduced early in my career to the field of oncology nursing.
 I’ve have had a wonderful career in that field for almost 40 years now, the last 20 as a nurse practitioner.
 My coalition experiences have continually informed my practice, always with an eye on listening, trying to assess and understand the environment from which patients come and how that impacts their health, advocating for affordable health care for all, and respecting differences.